team-citrus/engine/README.md

-# Team Citrus Game Engine
+# The Citrus Engine

-A game engine with a currently pending name.
+The Citrus Engine, a game engine originally created for the Team Citrus project.

 For this game engine, we have a simple goal in mind, **we want to create a simple, extendable, well documented, game engine**.
 We also intend to use this game engine in our future projects, and hope others adopt it as well.